 Doctor Carrot – the Children’s best friend

-Carrots are good for your eyes because they contain beta carotene, which is chock full of Vitamin A.
+Carrots are good for your eyes because they contain beta carotene, which is chock full of Vitamin A. But some believe that carrots are especially good for improving night vision.
+Where did that belief come from?
+Turns out it was a myth encouraged by the British Ministry of Information during World War 2.

 British pilots had recently increased their ability to shoot down German planes at night, and authorities revealed that it was because the pilots were eating lots of carrots.
 Actually, the improved kill rate was due to a new, secret on-board technology called Airborne Interception Radar.